billytaj/parkinson_int_meta_pipe/README.md

 The DNA DB is what we use to annotate the sequence data against.
 We use the ChocoPhlAn database.
 A copy can be found at: http://huttenhower.sph.harvard.edu/humann2_data/chocophlan/chocophlan.tar.gz
 * DNA_DB_Split
-The ChocoPhlAn database is big.
+The ChocoPhlAn database too large for pBLAT to process.
 We split it up and process the chunks simultaneously.
 The pipeline will split it and dump the chunks at this location
 * Prot_DB
 The Prot_DB is the protein db.
 We use the non-redundant database from NCBI.
 It will need to be indexed by DIAMOND before usage. (see DIAMOND for more details: https://github.com/bbuchfink/diamond)
 It can be found here: ftp://ftp.ncbi.nlm.nih.gov/blast/db/